 Ask yourself: Do I want this “young person” to handle my business’ online presence?
 Am I willing to trust them to be the mouthpiece of my business to potential customers and clients?
 What experience does he have doing social media professionally?

 Hiring a young person to manage your social media merely because they are young is like electing Trump to run a country just because he is orange.
 Neither of them make sense.
 There’s this assumption that all young people use every social media platform but according to this study, less than 20% of “millennials” are using Twitter frequently.
 How can they be “experts” if they aren’t even using it?

 There are strategies and tactics that will make you and your business successful on social media and hiring a professional is one of them.
 I’m a huge proponent for businesses and brands to handle their social media independently and in-house, but having a fool-proof social media strategy, knowing best practices and understanding how each platform differ and knowing the tactics to use to generate leads is super important.

 If you need help, I’m always around.
-Contact me to learn how I can help.
+Contact me to learn how I will step up yo’ game.